o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/data-types.md

 <!-- [WRITER NOTE: Need help understanding this -- asked in wiki] -->

-## Matrix Type
-Matrix types in AZSL are used in the same way as in HLSL, with an exception to matrix ordering.
-### Matrix Ordering
+## Matrix Ordering
 Similar to HLSL, AZSL assumes the column-major as a default matrix packing order, meaning each column of the matrix is packed into a single constant register.
 However, Atom explicitly set the default matrix packing order to be the row major, meaning each row of the matrix is packed into a single constant register.
 If you want to be explicit, use either `row_major` or `column_major` keyword in front of uniform matrices.

-AZSL does not support the [`pack_matrix pragma` directive](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-appendix-pre-pragma-pack-matrix).
+AZSL does not support the [Microsoft DirectX HLSL's `pack_matrix pragma` directive](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-appendix-pre-pragma-pack-matrix).
 All preprocessing is handled by clang.

-## Typeof
+## `typeof`
 AZSL contains the keyword `typeof` which is similar to the keyword `decltype` in C++.
 Currently, there is limited support.
 It works within a `__azslc_print_symbol` debug intrinsic or at a declaration scope.
 However, it does not get resolved when used within a function's body in imperative code.
 Another limitation occurs when the expression within the parenthesis is too complex for AZSLc to decipher.
 In that case, the AZSLc provides a warning indicating a type-collapse failure and `<fail>` is emitted in the HLSL product.